alan-turing-institute/BridgeAI/EoI_Process/README.md

 ## Features to consider later:
 - When checking for duplicates, do partial name matches
-- Can we match companies to ISAs in some sort automated way - based on some key words matches - can AI help?
+- Can we pre-match companies to ISAs in some sort automated way - based on some key words matches - can AI help?

 ## People working on this
 - Rachael Stickland (BridgeAI ISA and Turing employee)